danielbush/WithTest/README.md

 ----
 * You can create nested sections of tests
 * Nice, "lispy" with_tests(...) function for creating sections and subsections of tests
+* Included is a "printer" which takes test results and "prints" them to the DOM along with some functions to selectively filter.
+    * See examples/index.html

 Example:
 --------